-Though PrivateVPN’s server network is more modest, with 100+ servers in 59 countries, each node is surprisingly robust, especially in terms of bandwidth and reliability.
+Though PrivateVPN’s server network is more modest, with 150+ servers in around 60 countries, each node is surprisingly robust, especially in terms of bandwidth and reliability.
 Furthermore, PrivateVPN has no restrictions on bandwidth, server switching, or speed, so you’ll be able to make use of this impeccable service for as long as you wish to have your security protected.

 If you are new to the VPN world and want to make the process as simple as possible, PrivateVPN will even do a free remote setup for you to help you with the installation.
 The provider also allows six simultaneous connections at once, leaving no room for security errors or breaches.

 PureVPN is a top-tier VPN service that will grant you with ultimate security at a very reasonable price.

 To start with, PureVPN has an impressive network of 2,000+ servers in 140+ countries, which will enable you to get an IP address from virtually any location in the world.